franzos/url-orm-query/README.md

 This library makes it easy to pass query params from front-end, via URL params, to a TypeORM backend.

+**Important: This is just an old toy-project that shouldn't be used in production.**

 ## Installation

 The package is available here: https://npm.pantherx.org/-/web/detail/url-orm-query.
 If you setup your npmrc to use this registry, you can install it...